strategineer/personal-website/content/bin/rpg/glogm/index.md

 **Mangled**: Save.
 If failed, lose the limb.
 If passed, Save again.
 If failed, lose 1 digit.
 If passed, gain an Interesting Scar.

 **Marked**: Save.
 If failed, any magical attack against the PC automatically deals double damage or applies a -4 penalty to Save.
 If passed, the PC has a permanent -2 to Save against magic, but reduces all incoming magic damage by 2.
 They also gain an Interesting Scar (known as a curse-mark).
+Scorched /

-Scorched / Frostbite: Cannot wear armour.
+**Frostbite**: Cannot wear armour.
 Difficulty gripping or climbing.

 **Skullcracked**: Save.
 If failed, roll on the table below.
 If passed, gain an Interesting Scar.